Skip to main content

 Prohibited Trading Strategies

-Updated over a week ago
+Updated this week

 All-Or-Nothing Trading

 All-or-nothing trading is a style of trading where a trader could breach or come close to breaching the drawdown limits in a single trade due to the large volume of positions or lots executed by the trader.
+This includes trading during normal market hours and/or during high-impact news events.

 We deem this trading style to be similar to gambling and, therefore, is strictly prohibited.